 The Scottish whisky regions include Speyside, Highlands & Islands, Lowlands, Islay, and Campbeltown.
 The Islands are often considered to be a region of its own, but they form part of the Highlands region geographically.

 Some of the best-selling varieties are Glenfiddich, Glenlivet, Macallan, Singleton, Glenmorangie, Balvenie, Monkey Shoulder, Laphroaig, Aberlour, and Glen Grant.
 Within this list alone, there’s a great deal of diversity, ranging from rich and complex to the light, fresh and fruity.
 In general, Scotch whisky has a maltiness to its backbone, and depending on the location of production can also be smoky or have a rubbery taste.
-For example, Jura whisky has gentle notes of honey, soft licorice and roasted coffee beans.
-Speyside is known for its malty caramel flavors.
-While the ever-popular Glenfiddich has a distinctive hint of pear, and is fresh and well-balanced on the palate.
+For example, Jura whisky has gentle notes of honey, soft liquorice and roasted coffee beans.
+Speyside is known for its malty caramel flavours.
+While the ever-popular Glenfiddich has a distinctive hint of pear and is fresh and well-balanced on the palate.
 Compared to Irish varieties, Scotch whisky is usually less sweet – but again, this depends on where it has been made.

 As well as the booming whisky industry, other distilleries that are growing in Scotland are gin and vodka.
 The country also continues to build on its wineries.
 Despite being too cold for wine grapes, there are some wineries such as Chateau Largo in Fife and Château Hebrides in the Outer Hebrides that specialize in blending everything from Sauvignon Blanc and Merlot to rosé wines.

 Scotland is the land of castles, distilleries and Highland manors.
 If you’re looking for luxury accommodation, you’ll be spoilt for choice in this part of the world.
-While cities such as Edinburgh and Glasgow boast 5 star hotels and chic boutique stays, the countryside and coastline are home to glamorous golf resorts, award-winning spas, and mansions surrounded by acres of land.
+While cities such as Edinburgh and Glasgow boast 5-star hotels and chic boutique stays, the countryside and coastline are home to glamorous golf resorts, award-winning spas, and mansions surrounded by acres of land.

-Turin Castle in the county of Angus is one of our featured places to stay, and is a favorite destination for golf or whisky lovers.
+Turin Castle in the county of Angus is one of our featured places to stay, and is a favourite destination for golf or whisky lovers.
 Alternatively, let us whisk you off to Glenmorangie's luxury whisky retreat in the Highlands, the 17th Century estate that is connected to Glenmorangie Distillery.

 Food in Scotland stretches far beyond the predictable haggis and tatties.
 Scottish cuisine is very much a celebration of land and sea, with fresh and seasonal ingredients at the heart of it.
 Local kitchens focus on regional availability, making each area unique when it comes to their menus.
-From famous Aberdeen Angus beef and Shetland salmon to the local specialties of Stornoway Black Pudding and Arbroath Smokies, dining out in Scotland is every bit the luxury experience.
+From famous Aberdeen Angus beef and Shetland salmon to the local specialities of Stornoway Black Pudding and Arbroath Smokies, dining out in Scotland is every bit the luxury experience.